glennlopez/EmbeddedSystems.Playground/README.md

 Embedded Systems Playground
 =================
 I grew tired of the simplicity offered by Arduino and needed something more challenging.
-Developing drivers for sensors in C++ seems like the next step up and in order to get there, I needed to master programming embedded systems in C.
+Developing drivers for sensors in C++ seems like the next step up and in order to get there, I needed to master programming in C for embedded systems.

 This repo contains all my trials and tribulations with my progress in learning how to properly use C++'s OOP abstraction with C in embedded systems.